Serving the Bucksport region since 1974.

-Family Physicians have unique attitudes, skills and knowledge that qualifies them to provide their patients with consistent and comprehensive medical care, health maintenance and preventative services.
+Family Medicine Physicians have unique attitudes, skills, and knowledge that qualify them to provide their patients with consistent, comprehensive medical care, health maintenance, and preventative services.
 Family Physicians see patients from birth throughout their lives.

 Osteopathic Physicians (D.O.)